Green Human Resource Management Green HRM and Sustainability

 -

-Challenges in Implementing Green HRM
+Challenges of Implementing Green HRM

 -

-Lack of awareness and training
+Lack of awareness and knowledge among employees

 -